Tottenham, England and West Ham greats lead tributes to Jimmy Greaves - NewsBreak

 “Heaven has gained our hero and what a Spurs team we have up there.
 Rest in (peace) my friend, Jimmy you are simply the greatest Spur ever.”

-“When you come to meet the great goalscorer in heaven it matters not if you win or lose but how you played the game.
-My prayers and thoughts with his family and friends.”
+Tottenham hailed Greaves’ goal return for the club during a successful near-decade at White Hart Lane.

-Tottenham hailed Greaves’ goal return for the club during a successful near-decade at White Hart Lane, saying his “strike rate was phenomenal”.
-He scored 266 times across 379 Spurs appearances between 1961 and 1970.
+“Throughout his wonderful playing career, Jimmy’s strike rate was phenomenal,” the club tweeted.
+“His Spurs return was 266 goals in 379 appearances between 1961 and 1970 – 220 goals in 321 league games, 32 goals in 36 FA Cup ties, five in just eight League Cup ties and nine in 14 European matches.”

 Spurs and Chelsea face each other in the Premier League on Sunday afternoon.
 A minute’s applause will take place ahead of kick-off and the players will wear black armbands.